 Another aspect of endowment spending that should be taken into account is special appropriations; in FY17, 26 percent of institutions made special appropriations to spending, with an average 2.2 percent above their spending rate represented by these special appropriations.
 Notably, the largest area of special appropriations was to support institutional operating budgets.
 Other data on endowment spending and operating budgets include the median percentage of operating budget funded by endowment; in FY17, this decreased to 2.5 percent from 4.0 percent in FY16.
 Considering all three categories of data holistically—average effective endowment spending rate, special appropriations, and median percentage of operating budget funded by endowment—is important to understand long-term implications related to endowment spending and institutional operating budgets.

 Policies With Purpose

-A component of endowment policy further discussed in the article “Investing With a Purpose” are environmental, social, and governance (ESG) investment criteria.
+A component of endowment policy further discussed in the article "" are environmental, social, and governance (ESG) investment criteria.
 These evaluate a company’s or institution’s environmental policies, relationship with its surrounding community, and governance, including such topics as shareholder governance and transparent accounting.
 This differs from socially responsible investing (SRI), which focuses on excluding investments deemed to have negative impacts on social welfare.

 The NCSE collects some data on institutions’ ESG and SRI policies and investments.
 For instance, in FY17, 16 percent of all responding institutions sought to include investments in their endowment portfolios that ranked highly on ESG criteria, and 23 percent of institutions excluded or screened out investments deemed inconsistent with the institution’s mission.
 Also, 32 percent of responding institutions indicated that they had met with third-party stakeholders, including faculty, staff, students, and/or board of trustee members, regarding responsible investment considerations.